 The Haffner Orchestra is Lancaster’s symphony orchestra, comprising amateur players and local professionals drawn from across the North West.

 The orchestra gives three regular concerts a year in Lancaster.
-These take place in November, February and June, and there is always a pre-concert talk, free of charge.
+These take place in November or early December, February or early March and June, and there is always a pre-concert talk, free of charge.
 We play a broad range of music from the baroque and classical periods to romantic and contemporary works including new commissions.